paps/api-store/store/Instagram Auto Liker/Instagram Auto Liker.md

-# Expand your Instagram network by auto following
-Your perfect audience is somewhere on Instagram.
-Don't waste any more time exploring each page 1 by 1, let this API do the (hard) work for you.
+# Automatically like the pictures of people you're interested in.

+Get noticed by the people you're interested in by liking their pictures.

 # Our Solution

-Launch an automated agent that will connect as yourself on Instagram.
-It will then browse and follow each profile, also collecting data from the designated profiles.
+__You want to like specific Profiles' latest pictures:__
+Give us their instagram handles and how many of their latest pictures you want to like (up to 12).

+__You want to directly like Pictures:__
+Specify those pictures' URLs and we will like those for you.

+_It also works with a mix of both._

+Once your input file has been completely liked, the tool will restart from zero and like the specified profiles' new pictures.

+# Before you start

+Automation works better when done responsibly.
+For that purpose, it's better to follow those simple rules:
+- Rather than liking 100's of pics at once, prefer spacing those throughout the day.
+- 3 profiles or 5 posts per launch is a good pace.
+- Wait for 20 minutes between launches.

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from Instagram.
-- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram profile URLs in it.
+- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram profile URLs or post URLs in it.
-- **Number of profiles per launch**: The number of profiles to follow per launch.
+- **Number of lines per launch**: The number of profiles or posts to process per launch.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_